 The section below explains our role as Lead Local Flood Authority, and also the responsibilities of the other organisations in the partnership which have a role to play in managing flooding.

 Before becoming Lead Local Flood Authority, we were responsible for managing some elements of local flood risk.
 This included maintaining and repairing the highway surface water drainage systems and planning for flood emergencies.
 We still retain these responsibilities, but since becoming Lead Local Flood Authority (LLFA), we are also responsible for developing, maintaining and applying a local flood risk strategy.

 Along with all LLFAs, we are required to:

 We also have to undertake specific tasks associated with the Flood Risk Regulations, and this includes completing a Preliminary Flood Risk Assessment and identifying flood risk areas.

 The Flood and Water Management Strategic Business Plan was agreed by the Council’s Cabinet on 21 June 2010.
 It contains a considerable amount of information relating to the new roles and our responsibilities in light of the emerging legislation.
 Please find a link to the Business Plan in the Downloads section of this page.

 Please note that the plan should be regarded as a ‘living document’ and is subject to regular review as legislative guidance emerges.

 The Flood and Water Management Act gives the Environment Agency a strategic overview role for all forms of flooding and coastal erosion.
 They also have direct responsibility for the prevention, mitigation and remedying of flood damage for main rivers and coastal areas.

-For more information, please use the link to the Environment Agency's website in the Information and Resources section of this page.
+For more information, please use the link to the Environment Agency’s website in the More information section of this page.

 Internal Drainage Boards